 School Entry Age Documents are required for TK-1st grade levels including Report of Health Examination and Oral Health Assessment.
-Waivers may be submitted if a physician and dentist do not complete these documents at the time of registration.
+Waivers may be submitted if these documents are not completed by a physician and dentist at the time of registration.